Miles Frazier

 Miles Frazier (born September 12, 2001) is an American professional football offensive guard for the Detroit Lions of the National Football League (NFL).
 He played college football for the FIU Panthers and LSU Tigers and was selected by the Lions in the fifth round of the 2025 NFL draft.

-Early life and high school
+Early life

 A native of Camden, New Jersey, Frazier attended Milford Academy in New Berlin, New York.
 He was rated as a two-star recruit and committed to play college football for the FIU Panthers.

 College career

 FIU

 During Frazier's two-year career at FIU in 2020 and 2021, he appeared in 13 games for the Panthers where he made 11 starts at offensive tackle, while also earning Freshman All-American honors in 2021.
 After the conclusion of the 2021 season, Frazier entered his name into the NCAA transfer portal.

 LSU

 Frazier transferred to play for the LSU Tigers.
 In three seasons with the Tigers from 2022 to 2024, he appeared in 40 games, starting 39.
 Frazier was also a part of a Joe Moore Award finalist offensive line in 2023.
 He was invited to participate in the 2025 Reese's Senior Bowl.